 I funnel everything related to my business through my business account.
 It is linked to our personal checking account so transferring a monthly “self paycheck” is a cinch.

 8. Set up a PayPal Account

 Many money transactions online involve PayPal to one extent or another.
 That’s why it’s important to have your own PayPal account.

 You’ll have to decide which type of account you need.
 I recommend at least a Premier account (you might consider a Business account if there are others who need access).
 All types are free to open.

-The sooner you sign up with PayPal the better because it takes time to verify your accounts.
-And the longer you are a “verified member” the better — you look more trustworthy.
+The sooner you sign up with PayPal the better, because it takes time to verify your accounts.
+And the longer you are a “verified member” the more trustworthy you look.

 A few tips about PayPal:

 - Make sure you link your PayPal account to your business checking account.

 - PayPal has been known to freeze funds arbitrarily, so I never keep more than $100 or so in my PayPal account.
 As soon as I reach that threshold, I transfer to my linked business checking account.